 Dragon symbolism is frequently displayed in Asian cultures using traditional decorations such as wood and metal (typically gold).
 In current games, "elements" like ice, lightning, and speed are referred to as "types" and attributed to dragons.
 By the way, the dragon symbolism also includes the following character and personality traits :

 It's easy to let the ego take control if your totem animal is a dragon.
-Who wouldn't want to be the most powerful and terrifying of them all?
+Who wouldn't want to be the most powerful and terrifying of them all ?
 When choosing the dragon as your totem animal, be cautious.
-Don't utilize this aspect of yourself unless it's for a good reason.
-The dragon is a powerful talisman.
-Save it for large difficulties or seemingly unattainable aims.
-The Dragon is grateful to people who do not waste its power.

 DRAGON SYMBOLISM IN DREAMS